Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-l, --label "STRING"``
        - The experience's name in the studio.
      * - ``-n, --name "STRING"``
-       - The experience's referance name in the studio designer URL.
+       - The experience's referenced name in the studio designer URL.
      * - ``-path, --export-file "FILE PATH"``
        - The absolute path where the experience JSON file will be saved.
 For example: C:/Users/User/Desktop/experience.json.
      * - ``--json``